iyanrspian/codespace/README.md

 ## About Laravel

 Project Web Geolocation (Here Maps) with Laravel 7 on Homestead

+*First step:
+- composer install
+- rename .env.example to .env (and configure it)
+- php artisan key:generate

+*Note
 - Database: MariaDB/MySQL (codespace)

-*Note: Must be running on local https
+*Must be running on local https

 ## License